Spiced Life Conversation

 But inside, you are slowly fading from your own story.

 Here is the truth: You do not have to destroy your relationships to reclaim yourself.
-You just have to stop abandoning your own identity, give yourself permission to heal, and start living your own individual life.
+You just have to stop abandoning your own identity, give yourself permission to heal from trauma and addiction, and start living your own individual life, as God intended.

 The Path to Codependency Recovery